roboticslab-uc3m/installation-guides/install-openni-nite.md

-sudo apt-get install openjdk-6-jdk  # if not using other java version sudo apt-get install freeglut3-dev cd  # go home mkdir -p repos; cd repos  # make $HOME/repos if it doesn't exist; then, enter it git clone https://github.com/occipital/OpenNI2.git  # We used to have a fork off 6857677beee08e264fc5aeecb1adf647a7d616ab with working copy of Xtion Pro Live OpenNI2 driver. cd OpenNI2 && make sudo ln -s $PWD/Bin/x64-Release/libOpenNI2.so /usr/local/lib/  # $PWD should be /yourPathTo/OpenNI2
+sudo apt-get install openjdk-6-jdk  # if not using other java version sudo apt-get install freeglut3-dev cd  # go home mkdir -p repos; cd repos  # create $HOME/repos if it doesn't exist; then, enter it git clone https://github.com/occipital/OpenNI2.git  # We used to have a fork off 6857677beee08e264fc5aeecb1adf647a7d616ab with working copy of Xtion Pro Live OpenNI2 driver. cd OpenNI2 && make sudo ln -s $PWD/Bin/x64-Release/libOpenNI2.so /usr/local/lib/  # $PWD should be /yourPathTo/OpenNI2